CommandersAct/Android/TCPrivacy/README.md

 </code></pre>
 <p>When you make a change in the JSON, there is nothing special to do.
 But when this change is adding or removing a category, or changing an ID, we should re-display the Privacy Center.</p>
+<pre><code>void significantChangesInPrivacy();
+</code></pre>
+<p>This one is slightly different from the last one, it was created for IAB and will not be sent automatically.
+It is conditionned by the field "significantChanges" in the privacy.json so that it will only launch when you need it to.</p>
 <p>Please also note that the events "starting the SDK" and "stopping the SDK" have a notification sent with them, you can listen to them if needed: TCCoreConstants.kTCNotification_StartingTheSDK and TCCoreConstants.kTCNotification_StoppingTheSDK.</p>
 <h2 id="consent-internal-api">Consent internal API</h2>
 <p>We created several methods to check given consent.
 They are simple, but make it easier to work with consent information at any given time.</p>